janvi100104/Feedback-Collector/README.md

 }
 ```

+## API Endpoints

+- `POST /api/feedback` - Submit feedback
+- `GET /api/feedback` - Retrieve all feedback
+- `GET /api/health` - Health check endpoint

 ## Deployment

 This app can be deployed to Vercel or any other platform that supports Next.js applications.
 Make sure to set the environment variables in your deployment platform.

+## Production Features

+- **SEO Optimization**: Proper metadata, sitemap, and robots.txt
+- **Error Handling**: Comprehensive error boundaries and fallback UI
+- **Performance**: Optimized with Next.js features
+- **Accessibility**: WCAG-compliant components
+- **Monitoring**: Health check endpoints and analytics integration
+- **Security**: Input validation and sanitization

+## Contributing

+We welcome contributions to FeedbackHub!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to get started.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Security

+If you discover any security-related issues, please email [security@feedbackhub.example.com](mailto:security@feedbackhub.example.com) instead of using the issue tracker.
+Please see our [Security Policy](SECURITY.md) for more information.